 - Green Bean

-Note: Remove any left over fresh food after 2-4 hours of putting it in the cage to prevent your gerbils eating rotten produce.
+Remove any fresh fruits or vegetables 4–5 hours after putting them in the cage to prevent your gerbils from eating rotten produce.

-Nuts, seeds, and store bought food mixtures need to be put in the freezer BEFORE they are fed to your gerbil, for at least 5 hours, overnight would be best.
-This is because (store bought brands especially) can sometimes have little bugs in the mixture, or eggs, putting the food in the freezer kill the bugs or eggs that may or may not be there.
-If you gerbils get these bugs they can lead to discomfort, disease and in extreme cases even death, so please be cautious and freeze your food.
+Nuts, seeds, and store-bought food mixtures should be put in the freezer for at least 5 hours (ideally overnight) before they are fed to your gerbil.
+These can sometimes contain small insects or insect eggs.
+Putting the food in the freezer kills any bugs or eggs that may or may not be there.
+If your gerbils get in contact with certain bugs, they may experience discomfort, disease, and in extreme cases, even death.
+Please be cautious and freeze your food.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.